11 DIY Dog Ball Launchers You Can Make Today (With Pictures)

 As you can see, there are several projects that you can follow to build a dog ball launcher without resorting to the expensive commercial ones in the store.
 Most of these will work fine, but the Tennis Ball Machine is our favorite launcher for outdoor play with large dogs.
 It can easily fire the ball more than 20 feet with very little effort on your part, and the ball moves quickly, so it gets the dog’s attention and encourages play.
 The Cotton Ball Launcher and Ping Pong Ball Launcher are perfect for dogs stuck in the house.
 You’ll need to make sure there are no breakables around, but these launchers can provide hours of fun and will help your dog get the activity it needs to stay fit.

-We hope you have enjoyed reading over this list, and it has given you some ideas to try out.
+We hope you have enjoyed reading over our list, and it has given you some ideas to try out.
 If you intend to build one of these projects, please share these 11 DIY Dog Ball Launchers on Facebook and Twitter.

 Featured Image Credit: 825545, Pixabay